 The Station Modernization Program will invest resources into existing stations and surrounding areas to increase capacity in order to serve more riders throughout the day and enhance the quality of life around the stations.
-In combination with BART's collaborative station area planning work and Transit Oriented Development program, these station improvements will help make Plan Bay Area a reality.
+In combination with BART's collaborative station area planning work and Transit Oriented Development program, these station improvements will support Plan Bay Area's goals of locating housing and jobs close to transit to reduce driving.